AirshipCMS/Docs/Pages.md

 ### Page Layout & Template
 Under this section, there are two dropdowns: Layout and Template.
 By default, an `application.html` layout and `root.html` template are created for each site, and is used by the Homepage page that is also created by default.

 A single layout can be used for multiple templates.
 The layout file is the outer HTML wrapper.
-Since [Propeller Helpers](Propeller-Helpers.md) and [Handlebars](HandlebarsJS.md) are not available on this level, this should be for static content around the page such as headers, navigation bars, or footers that should look the same across different pages in the site.
+Since [Propeller Helpers](/documentation/view/propeller-helpers) and [Handlebars](/documentation/view/handlebarsjs) are not available on this level, this should be for static content around the page such as headers, navigation bars, or footers that should look the same across different pages in the site.

 Templates can also be used by multiple pages or collections that have the same markup but different content.
-This is where [Propeller Helpers](Propeller-Helpers.md) and [Handlebars](HandlebarsJS.md) can be used to render the content that is filled out in Admin.
+This is where [Propeller Helpers](/documentation/view/propeller-helpers) and [Handlebars](/documentation/view/handlebarsjs) can be used to render the content that is filled out in Admin.

 For both the layout and template, you can either choose existing HTML files within the dropdown, or create new ones.
 Any files that are listed in the dropdowns will be automatically created in your project's `/compartments/layouts/` and `/compartments/templates/` directories when executing `airship land` at the command line.

-For more information, check out the documentation on the following topics: [Layouts](Layouts.md), [Page Templates](Page-Templates.md), [Using the Command Line](Using-the-Command-Line.md).
+For more information, check out the documentation on the following topics: [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), [Airship CLI Commands](/documentation/view/airship-cli-commands).

 ### Page Specific Fields